JanHendrikVanHeusden/Eratosthenes/README.md

       * Speed comparable with the RxJava and coroutines / `Flow` solution
       * High memory consumption when using unlimited channel capacity (`Channel.UNLIMITED`) !!
          * On my laptop / JVM it runs out of memory when finding primes up to about 300M; about the same point as the classic *sieve of Eratosthenes* approach.
          * Switching to other capacity settings than `Channel.UNLIMITED` drops the speed by a factor 100 or 1000, which makes these nearly unusable for this use case.
-         * Further investigation why this is the case...? (to do)
+Might be worthwhile to further investigation why this is the case...? (to do)